beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=1.4\textwidth]{src/imgs/graphs/05_51ffnn,x=p,y=r,c=nlayers,histplot}}
-    \caption{Caption here}
+    \caption{Precision-recall heatmap for the 1-, 2-, and 3-layer 51-class
+    FFNNs.
+The colour of each cell indicates the number of observations in that region, according to the shared colourbar on the right of the plot.}
     \label{fig:05_51ffnn,x=p,y=r,c=nlayers,histplot}
 \end{figure}
 <!-- prettier-ignore-end -->

 The 1-layer FFNNs have the greatest number of high-performing FFNNs, followed by the 2- and then the 3-layer FFNNs.
-The vast majority of 3-layer FFNNs did not manage to fit to the data, achieving nearly zero precision and recall.
+The majority of 3-layer FFNNs did not manage to fit to the data, achieving nearly zero precision and recall.

 <!---                       Number of layers                           --->